 - ✓ Livability

 - ✓ Access to Opportunity

 - ✓ Wasatch Choice 2050

 - ✓ Economic Innovation

 - ✓ Multi-jurisdictional Collaboration

-- √ Safety Performance
+- ✓ Safety Performance

 This document is a draft and is for discussion purposes only.
-Further consideration and deliberation of the draft Transportation Project Evaluation Criteria will be completed by the Salt Lake County Transportation Advisory Board.
+Further consideration and deliberation of the draft Transportation Project Evaluation Criteria will be completed by the Salt Lake County Transportation Advisory Committee.
+The County will establish criteria for prioritization by ordinance.